hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/Star-Player/General/Dashboard.md

 ## Top-Right Section
 ![top-right section][3]

-The button prompts are to press square to edit information, and press X to select the currently selected item.
+The button prompts are to press square to cycle through information pages in the bottom-right, and press X to select the currently selected item.

 Below, the fatigue level and mood are shown.
 Okudaira is in an excellent mood and isn't tired at all (well, 1% tired).